 Consultation services are also available to HSU faculty and staff who are dealing with difficult situations involving students.
 We are available to help with behavioral and emotional difficulties in- and outside of the classroom.
 Feel free to use us as a resource.

-If you are a student interested in participating in counseling, please come to SHC 205 or call 826-3236 to schedule a same-day appointment or to use our on-call system.
+If you are a student interested in participating in counseling, please come to SHC 205 or call 826-3236 to schedule an initial appointment.
 You will need to provide your HSU student ID number to the receptionist to verify your enrollment status (unless you qualify for CAPS services as a non-student; see CAPS main page for details regarding such exceptions).
-At the time of your actual appointment or on-call session you will complete the CAPS intake data forms.
-Our intake forms generally take at least 20 minutes to complete, so please arrive early for your appointment.
+At the time of your actual appointment you will complete the CAPS intake data forms.
+Our intake forms generally take 20-30 minutes to complete, so please arrive early for your appointment.
 If you are unsure what kind of appointment to request, see our Appointment Choice Chart.

 If you are interested in consulting with one of our providers (e.g., regarding a student in distress or a difficult classroom dynamic, etc.), please call our front desk (826-3236).
 If available, the on-call therapist will talk with you immediately.
 Otherwise, the on-call therapist will call you back at her/his earliest opportunity.
 If interested in scheduling a classroom presentation or workshop on a particular topic, please fill out an Outreach Request Form.
 Alternatively, you can leave a voice message for our Outreach Coordinator, Brian McElwain, Ph.D.
 Either way, Dr. McElwain will contact you as soon as possible to discuss your request.